The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 While there’s loads of places in Ethiopia to see some of the traditions, the capital Addis Ababa is by far the best.

-Timkat is one of many deeply religious festivals around the world.
+Timkat is one of many deeply religious festivals around the world, and one of the best festivals in Ethiopia.

 – When is Timkat festival?
 19th January